AlbrechtL/welle.io/README.md

-PLEASE READ
+		DAB-RPI

 This directory contains the implementation of a simple dab/dab+ receiver that will run on an RPI 2.
-The receiver supports terrestrial DAB reception with as input either the stream from a n AIRSPY, a SDRplay, a dabstick (direct or through the rtl_tcp server) or a (prerecorded) file, and it will output through the selected soundcard.
+The receiver supports terrestrial DAB reception with as input either the stream from an AIRSPY, a SDRplay, a dabstick (direct or through the rtl_tcp server) or a (prerecorded) file, and it will output through the selected soundcard.

-If configured - see ".pro" file or the CMakeLists.txt file - the program will send its auio output to a tcp port.
+If configured for it - see ".pro" file or the CMakeLists.txt file - the program will send its audio output to a tcp port.
 A simple client is included - to be compiled and installed separately - that can be used to map these PCI samples to a soundcard.
+The client is available as a windows program in the windows-bin-dab folder to be found on the website

 Building: